digirati-co-uk/iiif-canvas-panel/docs/intro.md

 </layout-container>
 ```

-Read more about this component at in [Atlas](./api-reference/layout-container).
+Read more about this component in [Layout Container](./api-reference/layout-container).